Am1n3e/INF8007-web-scraper/README.md

 ```

 #### Trottling
-Some websites use rate limiter which blocks the scrapper, to avoid this use the `--trotlle_duration_sec` arg to sleep after each 10
+Some websites use rate limiter which blocks the scrapper, to avoid this use the `--trotlle_duration_sec` argument to sleep after each 10
 pages
 Note that this argument is only applicable for url and url list